 Foot amputations were commonly performed during World War I for soldiers with trench foot that had become gangrenous from lack of treatment.
 With early recognition and treatment, trench foot can be managed effectively and amputation is rarely required.

-Trench Foot Prevention
+How Is Trench Foot Prevented?

 There may be times, such as in disaster situations, when you have no choice but to go long periods with wet feet.
 If this happens, you can do the following to help prevent trench foot: